Kyle121123/EEG-signal-Processing/README.md

-// The following code was used in Aggie Challenge to detect instances in which stroke patients were distracted and not paying attention to their therapy
+// The following code was used in Aggie Challenge to detect instances in which stroke patients were distracted and inattentive to their therapy